You guys are on my mind.

 Go pack your bags, 'cause I've already won.

 Everything to prove, nothing in my way,

 'Cause I wanna be famous!"

-Total Drama is a Canadian animated series produced by Fresh TV, the creators of 6teen, that ascribes to New Season, New Name and debuted on Teletoon in Canada on July 8, 2007.
+Total Drama is a Canadian animated series produced by Fresh TV, the creators of 6teen, and debuted on Teletoon in Canada on July 8, 2007.
 On June 5, 2008, it came to Cartoon Network in the United States.
-The show is about teenagers who sign up to star on a reality show similar to Survivor called Total Drama, where they are divided into teams that compete against each other in challenges.
+The show, which ascribes to New Season, New Name, is about teenagers who sign up to star on a reality show similar to Survivor called Total Drama, where they are divided into teams that compete against each other in challenges.
 Whenever a team loses a challenge, they have to vote one of their members off the show.
 After enough contestants are eliminated, the teams merge, and the remaining contestants compete as individuals and engage in a free-for-all where it's every person for themselves.
 The last contestant standing wins a huge sum of cash; C$100,000 initially, then C$1,000,000 starting with the first season's special.

 The first season, Total Drama Island, takes place at Camp Wawanakwa, a rundown summer campsite located on an island in an unspecified area in Muskoka, Ontario.
 22 contestants are introduced in this season, as are the series' hosts, Chris McLean and Chef Hatchet.